by Scott Jones

 Current commercial AI technology falls squarely in the category of "narrow AI," i.e. highly specialized systems that are very good at specific, well-defined tasks...and nothing else.
 Even autonomous vehicles, as impressive as they are, utilize a composite of narrow AI systems.
 If you took the software from a self-driving car and put it in a golf cart, it would be useless without reprogramming.
 By contrast, any human who had learned to drive a car could get in a golf cart for the first time and have no problem navigating the fairways.
 This of course is because humans are very good at abstraction – we can easily generalize solutions and apply them to similar but different problems.
 Contemporary AI systems are unable do this.

 Another limitation of today's AI is its dependence on huge training data sets.
-A typical machine learning algorithm for recognizing cats, for example, must be fed hundreds of thousands of cat pictures before it reaches an acceptable level of accuracy, something a three year old child can achieve after seeing only a few examples.
+A typical machine learning algorithm for recognizing cats, for example, must be fed tens of thousands of cat pictures before it reaches an acceptable level of accuracy, something a three year old child can achieve after seeing only a few examples.

 To overcome these and other limitations and reach its true potential, artificial intelligence must become more humanlike in several aspects.
 Enter Third Wave AI.